 Bipolar Disorder: Who’s at Risk?

-However, it has been found that if one identical twin has bipolar disorder, the chance of the other twin also having bipolar disorder is about 40% to 70%.
+However, it has been found that if one identical twin has bipolar disorder, the chances of the other twin also having bipolar disorder ranges from 40% to 70%.
 It is important to note that bipolar disorder can show itself in different forms in individuals in the same families.

-Scientists have found that bipolar disorder is not caused by a single gene but rather by multiple genes, each contributing only a small amount to the vulnerability, acting together in combination with other environmental factors such as stress, lifestyle habits, and sleep.
+Scientists believe that bipolar disorder is not likely caused by any one single gene but more likely multiple genes, each contributing only a small amount to the vulnerability, acting together in combination with other environmental factors such as stress, lifestyle habits, and sleep.
 Scientists are working to identify these genes in the hopes that this will help doctors to better diagnose and treat the disorder.

 Can lifestyle habits increase the risk of bipolar disorder?